MicrosoftDocs/sdk-api/sdk-api-src/content/dwrite/nf-dwrite-idwritebitmaprendertarget-getmemorydc.md

 ```

-The HDC returned here is still owned by the bitmap render targer object and should not be released or deleted by the client.
+The HDC returned here is still owned by the bitmap render target object and should not be released or deleted by the client.

 ## -see-also